 Family friendly accommodation:

-The Oceanview Suites can sleep 2 adults, a child on an extra bed and a cot.
+The Oceanview Suites can sleep 2 adults, a child on an extra bed and a baby in a cot.
 Families with children over 10 could opt for an upper-floor double Oceanview Bedroom and a twin-bedded Kumu Bedroom.
 The rooms are both on the first floor but do not adjoin.

 Kids Activities on site: